Ardashir II: Reign

 Armenia had been constantly the source of war between the Roman and Sasanian Empires.
 In 378/9, Shapur II had achieved Iranian hegemony over the country after its regent Manuel Mamikonian submitted to him.
 A force 10,000 of Iranian soldiers led by general Surena were dispatched to Armenia.
 Surena was given the title of marzban (margrave), which indicates that Armenia was now a Sasanian province.
 But this did not work for long.
 During the early reign of Ardashir II, a nobleman named Meruzhan Artsruni deliberately gave Manuel wrong information, informing him that commandant of the Iranian garrison desired to capture him.
 Enraged, Manuel fell upon the ten thousand Iranian soldiers stationed in Armenia and murdered them.

 Ardashir responded by sending an army into Armenia, but Manuel defeated the invaders and killed their commander, Gumand Shapuh.
 A second Iranian force, led by Varaz, met the same fate as its predecessor.
 A third army, led by general Mrkhan, captured some Armenian territory before it too was massacred by Manuel and his forces.
 This new victory guaranteed Armenia seven years of peace.
-Ardashir was soon deposed or killed by the nobility, due to his continuation of Shapur II's policy of restricting the authority of power-hungry nobles.
-He was succeeded by Shapur III.
+Ardashir was soon deposed or killed by the nobility, due to his continuation of Shapur II's policy of restricting the authority of nobles who increase their autonomy.
+Ardashr II was succeeded by Shapur III.

-Ardashir II was seemingly a strong-willed character, and is known in some sources by the epithet of nihoukar ("the beneficent").
+Ardashir was seemingly a strong-willed character, and is known in some sources by the epithet of nikukar ("the beneficent").